shashi/FileTrees.jl/README.md

 [![Build Status](https://travis-ci.org/shashi/DirTools.jl.svg?branch=master)](https://travis-ci.org/shashi/DirTools.jl) [![AppVeyor status](https://ci.appveyor.com/api/projects/status/ath7hlqi6aofi626/branch/master)](https://ci.appveyor.com/project/shashi/harvest-jl/branch/master) [![Coverage Status](https://coveralls.io/repos/github/shashi/DirTools.jl/badge.svg?branch=master)](https://coveralls.io/github/shashi/DirTools.jl?branch=master)

+**Note:** this package is a work in progress, the API is undocumented and still in flux.
+Talk to me or Julian about using or contributing.

-DirTools lets you create, lazy-load, process and write file trees.
+DirTools is a set of tools to lazy-load, process and write file trees.
 Built-in parallelism allows you to max out compute on any machine.

 There are no restrictions on what files you can read and write, as long as you have functions to work with one file, you can use the same to work with a directory of files.